2025 CONCERTS & Workshops

 SUNDAY 8TH JUNE, 10.30AM - UNIVERSITY CONCERT HALL

-Elaine Agnew, one of Irelands leading composers and a highly experienced music facilitator, will lead this one-hour Sunday morning music workshop packed with musical exploration and creation to inspire the imagination!
+Elaine Agnew, one of Irelands leading composers and a highly experienced music facilitator, led this one-hour Sunday morning music workshop packed with musical exploration and creation to inspire the imagination!

-Delving into the wonderful and magical world of music making using our voices and bodies, participants will gain new skills and confidence as we collectively work through a tool box of material highlighting how music supports creativity, collaboration and wellbeing.
+Delving into the wonderful and magical world of music-making using our voices and bodies, participants gained new skills and confidence as they collectively worked through a tool box of material highlighting how music supports creativity,

 AFTERNOON PROMS CONCERT